-Åse Aulie Michelet is CEO in Teres Medical Group AS.
-She has her education from ETH in Zurich and is Cand. pharm from the University of Oslo.
-Michelet has long experience from the pharmaceutical industry ; Nycomed, Amersham and GE Healthcare.
-She has held leading positions in these companies within R&D, marketing and manufacturing. Åse Aulie Michelet has also been CEO in Marine Harvest ASA.
-She has had many board appointments in Norwegian industrial companies and is currently board member in Cermaq ASA.
+Åse Aulie Michelet has her education from ETH in Zurich and is Cand. pharm from the University of Oslo.
+Michelet has long experience from the pharmaceutical industry; Nycomed, Amersham and GE Healthcare.
+She has held leading positions in these companies within R&D, marketing and manufacturing. Åse Aulie Michelet has also been CEO in Marine Harvest ASA and Teres Medical Group AS.
+She has had many board appointments in Orkla, Yare, Cermaq, Photocure and Royal Greenland.
+She is currently Chairman of the Board at BI and SpinChip Diagnostics AS, and board member at Odfjell SE and Terveystalo OY.

 Inven2's Board of Directors